 Some people's blood pressure falls while they are having rituximab.
 If you usually take medicine to lower your blood pressure, your doctor may ask you not to take it for 12 hours before having rituximab.
-The nurse will check your blood pressure regularly.
+Sometimes, rituximab can make your blood pressure go up.
+Your nurse will check your blood pressure regularly.

 The drug leaks outside the vein

 If the drug leaks outside the vein, it can damage the surrounding tissue.
 This is called extravasation.
 Extravasation is not common but if it happens it is important to treat it quickly.
 Tell your nurse straight away if you have any stinging, pain, redness or swelling around the vein.